Horizon’s Compliance with Japan’s Stewardship Code

 Our principal objectives when considering matters such as engagement and voting are always to act in the best interests of our clients and to treat them fairly.

 Our policy on managing conflicts of interest is disclosed publicly on our website.

 Principle 3.
 Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

 Comprehensive and continuous research and monitoring of investee companies is fundamental to Horizon’s investment process.
-Horizon utilises various research and support tools to meet this principle.
-Monitoring includes meeting with senior management of the investee companies, analysing annual reports and financial statements, and attending company meetings.
+Horizon utilizes various research and support tools to meet this principle.
+Monitoring includes meeting with senior management of the investee companies, analyzing annual reports and financial statements, and attending company meetings.
 The effectiveness of such monitoring is under constant review.

-Horizon endeavours to identify problems at an early stage to minimise any loss of shareholder value.
+Horizon endeavors to identify problems at an early stage to minimize any loss of shareholder value.
 If investment teams have concerns, where appropriate, they will use their best efforts to ensure that the appropriate members of the investee company’s board are made aware of them.
-Such concerns may include, amongst other things, corporate governance issues where we believe they have an impact on shareholder value.
+Such concerns may include, among other things, corporate governance issues where we believe they have an impact on shareholder value.
 However, in seeking to act in the best interests of its clients, Horizon may also consider it better to reduce or eliminate an investment rather than to continue such dialogue.

 Principle 4.
 Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.